The Marsden Building Society Equity Release 4.85% Fixed For Life

 What are the Benefits of Taking Out a Lifetime Mortgage?

-When taking out a lifetime mortgage with Marsden Building Society, customers will benefit from tax-free cash releases and tailored equity release options that suit their retirement needs – whether that’s Retirement Interest-Only (RIO) mortgages or retirement income plans.
+When taking out a lifetime mortgage with Marsden Building Society, customers will benefit from tax-free cash releases and tailored equity release options that suit their retirement needs – whether that’s RIO mortgages.

 As well as this, outstanding loans can be managed more effectively with structured payments designed to make living in retirement easier.